rwst/yaccl/README.md

 Q105151716 catalpol OCC1OC(OC2OC=CC3C(O)C4OC4(CO)C23)C(O)C(O)C1O {None}
 ```
 ### datasets
 The difference between the `biosyn` and the `class-pattern` datasets is that the former contains classes AND compounds that have associated GO processes in Wikidata (possibly lacking any pattern), while the latter contains all classes (no compounds) that have associated patterns (SMILES, SMARTS or InChI).
-Note that the catalpol (Q105151716) hit in the second example is actually a class (), not a compound.
+Note that the catalpol (Q105151716) hit in the second example is actually a class (group of stereoisomers), not a compound.

 The design of datasets will be subject to change in future versions.